ome/ome-files-cpp/docs/sphinx/conversion.rst

   };

-C++ arrays “decay” to “bare” pointers, and pointers have no associated size information.
+C++ arrays “decay” to “bare” pointers, and pointers have no associated size information.  :cpp:class:`std::array` is a safe alternative.

-:cpp:class:`ome::compat::array` is a safe alternative.
-This is either a C++11 :cpp:class:`std::array` or :cpp:class:`boost::array` with older compilers.

 .. code-block:: cpp

   class Image
   {
-    typedef ome::compat::array<uint8_t, 256> LUT;
+    typedef std::array<uint8_t, 256> LUT;

     // Safe; size defined
     const LUT& getLUT() const;
           void setLUT(const LUT&);
   };

-:cpp:class:`ome::compat::array` is a array-like object (a class which behaves like an array).
+:cpp:class:`std::array` is a array-like object (a class which behaves like an array).
 Its type and size are defined in the template, and it may be passed around like any other object.
 Its :cpp:func:`array::at()` method provides strict bounds checking, while its index :cpp:func:`array::operator[]` provides unchecked access.